Snap-Engineering-Academy-2022/authentication_lab/README.md

 ---

-## 1. Add LoginScreen and SignupScreen Components in VSCode
+## 1. Add New Components in VSCode

+For this section, we are heavily using [these docs](https://blog.logrocket.com/integrating-firebase-authentication-expo-mobile-app/#creating-an-authentication-hook)

 1.1 Make LoginScreen and SignupScreen files / components